nitrogenlab/pyompa/README.md

 ```
 pip install pyompa
 ```
 pip comes installed with Python 2 >=2.7.9 or Python 3 >=3.4.
-It will also be installed if you are running pyompa in a Colab Notebook (see below for instructions).
 If you find that pip is not installed, refer to [these instructions](https://pip.pypa.io/en/stable/installing/).

 ## Running pyompa from the command line